10 Michigan Trails to Experience This Winter

 The Heritage Trail is a 3-mile nature trail perfect for hiking and snowshoeing, offering picturesque landscapes of Drummond Island Township Park.

 Visitors can experience beautiful forest scenery and the Potagannissing Bay shoreline on its lower levels, while the upper levels wind along limestone ledges and shallow caves.
 There is also a 50-foot drop in elevation along the trail.

 The majority of Heritage Trail can be snowshoed easily by beginners, although the upper level does have some uneven terrain.
 Visitors may also see a wide array of wildlife inhabiting the area, from forest birds to whitetail deer.

-With a 37.9-mile trail system, the Big M Cross Country Ski and Mountain Bike Trail is located off of M-55 between Cadillac and Wellston.
+With a 37.9-mile trail system, the Big M Cross Country Ski and Mountain Bike Trail is located off of M-55 between Manistee and Cadillac.
 This site is perfect for cross-country skiing and fat tire biking.

 From gently rolling to slightly more challenging, the 28.3-mile, one-way Corsair Cross Country Ski and Hiking Trail offers a splendid way to take in Michigan’s winter beauty by cross-country skis.